stefanoschrs/go-fx-test/README.md

 5. **Easy to Test**: Fx makes it easy to test the application by allowing you to replace parts with mock versions for testing purposes.
 6. **Easy to Monitor**: Fx provides a way to monitor the status of the application and its parts, which makes it easy to identify and fix problems.
 7. **Easy to extend**: Fx allows you to easily add new functionality to the framework by adding custom hooks to the application's lifecycle and by adding custom options.

+## CHANGELOG
+### 2023-01-21
+- Added database & orm with GORM
+- Added a non-fx version of the web app for benchmarking